HenrikBechmann/react-infinite-grid-scroller/README.md

 - design and implement accommodating layout features on your cell components
 - design and implement dnd configuration options as required
 - create a `getDropEffect` function if needed, and pass this to the `RigsDnd` root component
+- creat a `nativeTypeCallback` function and provide it to scroller `dndOptions` for handling of native type (file, url or text) drag and drop
 - track drag and drop transfers with `dragDropTransferCallback` if desired

 See below for details.